Projects and Programs

 In partnership with the Friedrich-Ebert-Stiftung

 Based on a survey carried out among Syrian refugees in Lebanon aged between the ages of 16 and 30, this study found that the priorities of Syrian refugee youth in the country were largely rooted in their socio-economic standing and that of their households.
 This ultimately serves as a push factor influencing their desire to leave the country and defend their rights.
-It also found that the compounded crises in Lebanon (economic, political, humanitarian and health) have had a profound impact on the identity, self-expression and psychosocial well-being of Syrian youth, as well as their ability to express themselves.
+It also found that the compounded crises in Lebanon (economic, political, humanitarian and health) have profoundly impacted the identity, self-expression and psychosocial well-being of Syrian youth, as well as their ability to express themselves.
 In the current climate in Lebanon, questions surrounding refugee youth’s livelihoods, health and well-being have centered on the ongoing decline of the country’s economy, the worsening living conditions, as well as questions around migration, human rights and freedoms — particularly for the country’s young people.
 The crises have relegated young people’s voices, needs and priorities to the back seat, with essentially no government policies fostering or reinforcing their economic and political participation.
 Local NGOs, international humanitarian organizations and academic institutions have stepped up to fill this void.
 Essentially, there are no safe civic spaces for young people to voice their views, express themselves freely or integrate into a healthy society.
 Excluding Syrian refugees from national and formal systems increases their vulnerability, reduces their quality of life and limits their future plans.
-This study, therefore, demonstrates how national policies of exclusion, coupled with the Lebanese government’s strategic in difference towards the refugee communities it hosts, generates new forms of vulnerability and imbalances of power — namely between refugees and landlords, employers and local authorities who exploit refugees for their own gains.
-This study also highlights that the well-being of the refugee community de-pends strongly on their empowerment and their inclusion in legal structures/ service provision.
+This study, therefore, demonstrates how national policies of exclusion, coupled with the Lebanese government’s strategic indifference towards the refugee communities it hosts, generate new forms of vulnerability and imbalances of power — namely between refugees and landlords, employers and local authorities who exploit refugees for their own gains.
+This study also highlights that the well-being of the refugee community depends strongly on their empowerment and their inclusion in legal structures/ service provision.

 Access the study in English and Arabic.